 The QoS Engine option helps improve your network gaming performance by prioritizing applications.
 By default the QoS Engine settings are disabled and application priority is not classified automatically.

-Enable This option is disabled by default.
-Enable this StreamEngine: option for better performance and experience with online games and other interactive applications, such as VoIP.
+Enable Traffic Enable this option to optimize performance, lower Shaping: latency, and to have a better experience with online games and other interactive applications.